egeloen/IvoryLuceneSearchBundle/Resources/doc/usage.md

 }
 ```

-You can request much more precisly your index like describes in the zend documentation.
+You can request much more precisely your index like describes in the zend documentation.